 In Russia, when you are a powerful oligarch, it is pretty much customary that you get involved in politics.
 And Abramovich is no exception.
 He was the governor of Chuktoka from 2000 to 2008 and during his tenure, is has been estimated that he spent over $250 million of his own money on improvement projects for the region.
 Under Abramovich, living standards improved, schools and housing were restored, and new businesses opened due to investors being newly drawn to the region.

 In June 2003, Abramovich bought the Chelsea Football Club in West London for $105 million.
 He immediately began an ambitious plan to make Chelsea a globally recognizable brand like Manchester United and Real Madrid.
 In the last 10 years, Roman has spent $800 million of his own money upgrading and improving Chelsea Football.
 He attends nearly every game and displays visible emotion during matches, indicating a genuine love for the sport.
 He also usually visits the players in the dressing room following each match.

-Abramovich has been married twice.
+Abramovich has been married three times.
 He married Olga Yurevna Lysova in 1987.
 They divorced in 1990.
 He married a stewardess from his airline Aeroflot, Irina Vyacheslavovna Malandina in 1991.
 They have five children together Ilya, Arina, Sofia, Arkadiy and Anna.
-Roman and Irina divorced in 2007 after Irina found out about Abramovich's new girlfriend 25-year old Dasha Zhukova.
-Roman has been involved in a long-term committed relationship with now 32-year old Dasha, a billionaire heiress in her own right.
-The couple have two children together, Aaron Alexander and Leah Lou.
+Roman and Irina divorced in 2007 after Irina found out about Abramovich's new girlfriend, then 25-year old Dasha Zhukova, a billionaire heiress in her own right.
+They went on to marry – and then divorce – after having two children together, Aaron Alexander and Leah Lou.